-Beyond (and perhaps a reflection of) the value though are the practical applications which you may not be aware of yet.
+Beyond (and perhaps a reflection of) the value though are the practical applications that you may not be aware of yet.

 So how is all this crypto and NFT stuff related to the sneaker resale market?

-Let’s tie this all together so you can get a greater understanding of how the world and its technology landscape is advancing and how you might one day be flexing digital kicks in addition to — or maybe even in place of– your real ones.
+Let’s tie this all together so you can get a greater understanding of how the world and tech are advancing and how you might one day be flexing digital kicks in addition to, or maybe even in place of your real ones.

 (also, we’d love to hear from you’re a sneaker NFT creator–email [email protected])

 The tweet above from streetwear legend Bobby Hundreds may make zero sense to you right now, but this philosophy may very well change the whole sneaker reselling world, so it’s in your best interest to start to become enlightened on the subject of what an NFT actually is.

 If you don’t know about reselling sneakers or its multibillion dollar market, the “GOT ‘EM” screenshots are from Nike’s SNKRS app, which you can see users successfully use to sell on eBay below:

 (Skip to the end of this article if you already know what NFTs are or if you just don’t care or have the time /bandwidth to understand for the TL;DR)